-After the expiry of a farm plan contract, the participant shall be eligible to apply for a subsequent contract.
+After the expiry of a Farm Plan contract, the participant shall be eligible to apply for a subsequent contract.
 This acceptance of such an application is subject to the availability of funding.
-There is no absolute guarantee that after the completion of a 5 year contract that a second five year contract will be approved.
+There is no absolute guarantee that after the completion of an existing contract that a new contract will be approved.
 Subsequent plans will depend upon;